I’d Love To Be Your Coach

 Underpinning my work are the beliefs that teamwork and the human spirit are magical things; the forest and the trees are each worth exploring; and that every challenge is an opportunity in disguise.

-I coach clients locally and nationally by phone and by Zoom.
+I coach clients locally and nationally by phone and by video conference.
 If you’re in Ann Arbor we can also meet and coach in person.
 If you’re curious about working together, let’s talk!

 Why I Love Coaching